 Of course, Bill Gates has many book recommendations, but this is one of his favorite books.
 The book’s title is Business Adventures by John Brooks and it has about 464 pages, so it will take like weeks to read it, if you are consistent.
-Better to read this summary of Business Adventures, which takes you about 15 minutes.
+Better to read this summary of Business Adventures, which takes you about 15 minutes to read.
 It is one of the New York Times bestseller books and it describes 12 business stories, where you can learn from their mistakes.
 Although those stories happened in the 50s and 60s, Bill Gates still recommended it, when he read it in 1991.
+An evergreen insight.
 This is what Bill Gates wrote on his blog: „Business Adventures is as much about the strengths and weaknesses of leaders in challenging circumstances as it is about the particulars of one business or another.
 In that sense, it is still relevant not despite its age but because of it.
-John Brooks’s work is really about human nature, which is why it has stood the test of time.“ So without further ado, let’s dive into this Business Adventures.
+John Brooks’s work is really about human nature, which is why it has stood the test of time.“ So without further ado, let’s dive into this Business Adventures Summary.

 1.)
 The title of this story is: The Fluctuation.
 On 28th May 1962, there was a stock market crash, where it lost $20 billion within 3 days and then recovered completely.
 Investors panicked, so they sold all their shares, which caused a chain reaction.
 A bigger sell-off by other investors.
 What we can learn from this story is, that facts were less important.
 It was panic, which caused the sell-offs.
 That is why Warren Buffet, who is the star investor of all time, called the stock market as manic depressive.
 What he means by that, that the stock market is very emotional.

 2.)
 The next story is called the fate of the Edsel in the 1950s.
-The Edsel is an automobile marque of Ford comparable to the Golf of Volkswagen, which supposed to be Ford’s flagship, but it ended up as one of the ugliest cars ever and one of the worst products failures.
+The Edsel is an automobile top product of Ford comparable to the Golf of Volkswagen, which supposed to be Ford’s flagship, but it ended up as one of the ugliest cars ever and one of the worst products failures.
 There are a few reasons for this.
 In 1955, the American auto industry was booming and the national income was increasing too.
 At that time, the medium-priced cars were in demand, which the Edsel also aimed at, but it was launched in 1958, where the market wanted smaller and cheaper cars.
 Because it did not sell well, the company lost $250 million in development, manufacturing, and marketing.
 In today’s money, it would be around $2 billion.
 The lesson here is to implement as fast as possible, what the market wanted before it changes.
 Maybe that is why the lean method is very popular nowadays.

 3.)
 The next story is called The Federal Income Tax.
 The income tax should be the same way as in 1913.
 Warren Buffet is one of the world’s richest people on the planet, but he admits, that his tax rate is lower than that of his secretary.
 That is a very unfair tax system right now.
 Well, the only lesson here is just to do a do-over.